 Insurers have different policies about how far back they check driving records.
 Most will look back three years for tickets and six years for accidents.
 Some insurers may look up to 10 years back for accidents.

 A clean driver’s abstract means you have a clean record.
-Therefore, this means you do not have any tickets or accidents within the last three years.
+Therefore, this means you have not had any tickets or accidents within the last three years.

 How long are driver’s abstracts good for?

-Your driver’s abstract will go back three years from the date you request it.
-As a snapshot of your driving history. it will list your identification details, demerit points, convictions, and active fine suspensions.
-This information will change over time so there isn’t an expiration date, merely updates.
+Your driver’s abstract will go back three years from your request date.
+It will list your identification details, demerit points, convictions, and active fine suspensions as a snapshot of your driving history.
+This information will change over time, so there isn’t an expiration date; there are merely updates.

 Do tickets go on your driving record?